Keetmanshoop Municipality reduces unauthorized vehicle use by 95% with Frotcom

 Mr. Desmond Basson, the Municipality CEO

-As mentioned by Mr. Desmond Basson, “The after hours vehicle misuse has dramatically dropped by 95%.
+As mentioned by Mr. Desmond Basson, “The after-hours vehicle misuse has dramatically dropped by 95%.
 Our intention is to close these remaining gaps during the next year.
-By keeping track of our vehicles, consulting the reports for the usage out of permitted period or idling times, analysing fuel cost consumption and vehicle usage, and taking the necessary measures, we have been able to reduce fuel costs.
+By keeping track of our vehicles, consulting the reports for the usage out of permitted period or idling times, analyzing fuel cost consumption and vehicle usage, and taking the necessary measures, we have been able to reduce fuel costs.
 Instead of monthly bulk fuel replenishment, the bulk fuel of the majority of the vehicles is only replenished once every two months.”

 Besides the Frotcom benefits, the council is very pleased with the company service and support, as Mr. Desmond Basson also highlighted that “the Frotcom Namibia team is capable and more eager and willing to assist.
-The Frotcom system has a human face to it, as the director has a direct contact with the fleet controller and the manager”.
+The Frotcom system has a human face to it, as the director has direct contact with the fleet controller and the manager”.